humdansfw/PatientExperience/README.md

 ## Usage

+The patient experience data being consumed should have four columns.
+They are "Date" (datetimes), "Best Part" (text), "Worst Part" (text), and "Suggestions" (text).

 Not all functions are shown as many are wrapped in larger functions in order ot automate processes.
 The patientexperienceanalysis3.ipynb file demonstrates usage.

 ```python